Tri-Agency Research Data Management Policy

 The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC) (the agencies) are federal granting agencies that promote and support research, research training, knowledge transfer and innovation within Canada.

-The agencies expect the research they fund to be conducted to the highest professional and domain standards, domestically and internationally.
+The agencies expect the research they fund to be conducted to the highest professional and disciplinary standards, domestically and internationally.
 These standards support research excellence by ensuring that research is performed ethically and makes good use of public funds, experiments and studies are replicable, and research results are as accessible as possible.
+Research data management (RDM) is a necessary part of research excellence.

 2. Policy Objective

-The objective of this policy is to support Canadian research excellence by promoting sound data management and data stewardship practices.
+The objective of this policy is to support Canadian research excellence by promoting sound RDM and data stewardship practices.
+This policy is not an open data policy.

 3. Policy Statement